instructure/canvas-lms/doc/development_with_docker.md

 Changes you're making are not showing up?
 See the Caveats section below.
 Ctrl-C your `docker-compose up` window and restart.

+## Cassandra

+If you're using the analytics package, you'll also need Cassandra.
+The Cassandra configuration is commented out in the docker-compose file; uncomment it and also uncomment the Cassandra configuration in cassandra.yml.
+Also follow the directions in cassandra.yml.example.

 ## Running tests